Warm White or Cool White

 There is no reason why you could not have a mixture in the same setting.
 For example, warm white for the main room lighting and cool white for task lighting over work areas.

 New LED technology from Integral LED allows you to switch between 3000K (Warm), 4000K (Cool White ) and 5000K (Daylight).
-Click to see
+You can see this in action with our Colour Switching Fire Rated Downlight.

 All Integral retail packs have a clear icon and colour temperature indicated on the packaging.
 In addition, each lamp will have the colour temperature printed on the base e.g. " 3000K".